savat010/AWS_Glue_DataBrew/README.md

 ![5](https://user-images.githubusercontent.com/15683958/167124323-1d0d1c40-e1d6-43f8-9ce1-d7d5f13c3809.png)

-## Some of the transformations you can do using DataVrew:
+## Some of the transformations you can do using DataBrew:
 1. **Combine datasets** – You can combine datasets in the following ways:
 2. **Join** – Combine several datasets by joining them with other datasets using a join type like inner join, outer join, or excluding join.
 3. **Union operation** – Combine several datasets using a union operation.
 Multiple files for input datasets – While creating a dataset, you can use a parameterized Amazon S3 path or a dynamic parameter and select multiple files.